 Wallace Community College welcomes visitors at any of its campuses or sites.
-Visitors should report to the administrative offices at the campus or site visited rather than proceeding to instructional areas.
+Visitors should report to the administrative offices in Grimsley Hall at the Wallace Campus or the Administrative Building on the Sparks Campus rather than proceeding to instructional areas.
 Visitors are expected to abide by College regulations.
-CHILDREN MUST BE UNDER THE SUPERVISION OF THEIR PARENTS AND ARE NOT TO ATTEND CLASSES.
+CHILDREN MUST BE UNDER THE SUPERVISION OF THEIR PARENTS AT ALL TIMES WHILE ON CAMPUS AND ARE NOT ALLOWED IN INSTRUCTIONAL AREAS (CLASSROOMS AND ANY COMPUTER LABS ON CAMPUS)